Want voting rights at the Annual General Meetings,

 Supporters are those who contribute financially or who take action with Amnesty.
 This could be anyone from a monthly donor to an online petition-signer.
 Supporters can get involved in most things we do, including joining committees or taking on leadership roles, but they cannot run for elected positions.
 Supporters can also attend regional, annual and special member meetings in a non-voting capacity.
 They cannot vote on resolutions of the Branch, or in elections for Directors or international representatives.

 Members can fully participate in governance-related activities.
-Only members are notified of Annual General Meetings and Special Meetings, and only members are eligible to vote at those meetings.
-Members can also run for positions on the Board of Directors or to be a part of the delegation to the International Council Meeting, and can vote in those elections.
+Only members, in good standing, are notified of Annual General Meetings and Special Meetings, and only members are eligible to vote at those meetings.
+Members, in good standing, can also run for positions on the Board of Directors or to be a part of the delegation to the Global Assembly Meeting, and can vote in those elections.
 According to the new Not-for-profit Act, all members must agree to allow their contact information to be shared with other members for certain governance-related purposes.

 If you have questions, please email Member Services directly: email@example.com